What is corruption and bribery?

 - locations and sectors in which the organisation operates;

-- nature, scale and complexity or the organisations activities and operations;
+- nature, scale and complexity of the organisation's activities and operations;

 - entities over which the organisation has control;